 There are two alternatives.

-- The caseworker concludes the children are safe because (a) no abuse or neglect is discovered and no threats to safety are identified in the current investigation or (b) the family appears willing and able, by using family and community resources, to deal with any safety threats and risk factors in their lives to ensure the safety of the child or children for the foreseeable future.
-If the worker concludes that children are not at risk, then the case may be closed.
+- The investigator concludes the children are safe because (a) no abuse or neglect is discovered and no threats to safety are identified in the current investigation or (b) the family appears willing and able, by using family and community resources, to deal with any safety threats and risk factors in their lives to ensure the safety of the child or children for the foreseeable future.
+If the investigator concludes that children are not at risk, then the case may be closed.

-- Services to address the problem.
+- Offer services to address the problem.

 - File a petition to initiate civil court action to protect the victim.
 These court actions could include removing children from the home and possibly ending parental rights.